blancessanchez/100-days-of-code/log.md

 **Today's Progress**: Finished on the challenge Basic Node and Express.js.
 Started working on MongoDB and Mongoose.

 **Thoughts:** Encountered new database application which is MongoDB.
-Created a new MongoDB Atlas account. https://www.freecodecamp.org/news/get-started-with-mongodb-atlas/
+Created a new MongoDB Atlas account. https://www.freecodecamp.org/news/get-started-with-mongodb-atlas/.
+Learned new authentication method -- Salted Challenge Response Authentication Mechanism (SCRAM).

 **Link to work:** [Boiler MongoMongoose](https://boilerplate-mongomongoose.blancessanchez.repl.co)